DouniaBK/joe_and_the_chick/README.md

 * Bug: Although executing properly within Gitpod, the command to disable the terminals cursor "curses.curs_set(0)" returns an error in the deployed version on Heroku, which means that the supplied Code Institute terminal implementation does not support disabling the cursor.
 The cursor will therefore be visible in the deployed version of the app, while being invisible on a local or Gitpod terminal.

-* Fix: Try block to handle terminal incompatibility with disabling the cursor.
+* Fix: Try block to handle terminal incompatibility by disabling the cursor.
 If a terminal does not support invisible cursors, as the one provided in the Code-Institute template, curs_set will return an error.
 The try block lets the game continue without crashing.

 ### Chick Emoji

- * Bug: Due to the size of the chick emoji, the collision between the snake the chick was not being registered consistently.
-Visually the player thinks he has hit the target but computationaly it did not due to the visual offset.
-This is due to the fact, that chick emoji as well as many other emojis occupy two cells when drawn by the terminal, while only being linked to a single coordinate computationally.
+ * Bug: Due to the size of the chick emoji, the collision between the snake and the chick was not registered consistently.
+Visually the player thinks he has hit the target but computationally it did not due to the visual offset.
+This is due to the fact, that the chick emoji as well as many other emojis occupy two cells when drawn by the terminal, while only being linked to a single coordinate computationally.

  * Fix: This behavior was taken into account when determining if the snake ate the chick, by extending the radius of the collision detection algorithm to two cells instead of one.